lsrur/inspector/README.md

 ```

 Optionally, you can setup LI as the default exception renderer during development time (app.debug=true).
-Refer to the [configuration options](#config) to do so.
+Refer to the [configuration](#configuration) to do so.

 ## <a name="requests"></a>VIEW/AJAX/API requests, how it works